alberto-martinez-zurita/chaos-playbook-lab/docs/SCIENTIFIC_REPORT.md

 ## D. Results: Architectural Validation

-In Phase 6, we refactored the system to adhere to **CLEAR Framework Level 5** standards, introducing Dependency Injection (DI) and Circuit Breakers.
+In Phase 6, we refactored the system to adhere to **Strict Production Readiness (Level 5)** standards, introducing Dependency Injection (DI) and Circuit Breakers.
 We ran a validation batch (`run_20251129_231224`, N=280) to ensure architectural purity did not compromise resilience.

 | Metric | Simulation | Real Experiment | Deviation |
 | :--- | :--- | :--- | :--- |